zineos/aimet/packaging/docker_install.md

 Set the `<variant_string>` to ONE of the following depending on your desired variant
 - For the PyTorch 2.1 GPU variant, use `"torch-gpu"`
 - For the PyTorch 2.1 CPU variant, use `"torch-cpu"`
-- For the TensorFlow GPU variant, use `"tf-gpu"`
-- For the TensorFlow CPU variant, use `"tf-cpu"`
 - For the ONNX GPU variant, use `"onnx-gpu"`
 - For the ONNX CPU variant, use `"onnx-cpu"`
 ```bash